-The 2017 cohort of the FAIT Fellowship program, who are now Foreign Service Specialists and about to embark on their first posts abroad, provided these tips for students who are thinking about applying for the program.
+The 2017 cohort of the FAIT Fellowship program, who are now Foreign Service Information Management Specialists (IMS) provide these tips for students who are thinking about applying for the program.

 - Start early.

 The Washington Center is here to help answer any questions and support you during the application process: FAITfellowship@twc.org

 - Read the 12 Dimensions of a Successful Foreign Service Specialist.

 The 12 dimensions are the qualities that the State Department is looking for when hiring Foreign Service Specialists.
 Think about what you’ve enjoyed doing in school and in work, and how those experiences demonstrate the traits in those 12 dimensions.

 - Reach out to your college scholarship office.

 Advisors can assist you with your Personal Statement.
 You can work with multiple advisors to get their opinions of your essay.
 Keep editing the draft, weekly or daily – as much as it takes, until you are ready to submit your final application package.

 Your mentor would read over your application, including your Personal Statement and Resume, and provide objective feedback.